satra/NiPyPe-Paper/nipype_paper.rst

 Current problems
 ~~~~~~~~~~~~~~~~

-Several technical, practical and social issues hinder replicable,
+Here we outline major technical, practical and social issues hinder
-efficient and optimal use of neuroimaging analysis approaches.
+replicable, efficient and optimal use of neuroimaging analysis
+approaches:

-No uniform access to neuroimaging analysis software and usage
+1) No uniform access to neuroimaging analysis software and usage
 information.
 For current multi-modal datasets, researchers typically
 resort to using different software packages for different components of
 the analysis.
 However, these different software packages are accessed